-Such a view on the nature of language and our intelligent being became dominant all over the world.
-It is this understanding that led the Western thought to a complete identification of the signifier with signified and ended in a lap of: "I think therefore I exist" as a major driving power of the Western spirit.
-The mind is believed to be able to discover the truth of our existence, even if it does it in its own way and in its own mental reality different from that of the signified (Phenomenology), it still corresponds with what it signifies in the 'intelligent being'.
+understanding that led the Western thought to a complete identification of the signifier with the signified and ended in "I think therefore I exist" as a major driving power of the Western spirit.
+The mind is believed to be able to discover the truth of our existence, even if it does it in its own way and in its own mental reality different from that which is to be signified by it (Phenomenology), it still corresponds with what it signifies in the 'intelligent being'.